 The Court of Chancery has jurisdiction to hear and determine "technology disputes" that meet certain criteria.
-A technology dispute is defined as a dispute arising out of an agreement and primarily relating to: (i) the purchase or lease of computer hardware; (ii) the development, use, licensing, or transfer of computer software; (iii) technology of a complex or scientific nature (e.g., biological, pharmaceutical, or agricultural) that has commercial value or the intellectual property rights pertaining thereto; (iv) the creation or operation of internet websites; (v) the rights or electronic access to electronic, digital, or similar information; or (vi) the support or maintenance of the above.
+A technology dispute is defined as a dispute arising out of an agreement and primarily relating to (i) the purchase or lease of computer hardware, (ii) the development, use, licensing, or transfer of computer software, (iii) technology of a complex or scientific nature (e.g., biological, pharmaceutical, or agricultural) that has commercial value, or the intellectual property rights pertaining thereto, (iv) the creation or operation of internet websites, (v) the rights or electronic access to electronic, digital, or similar information, or (vi) the support or maintenance of the above.
 The law provides that the Court of Chancery shall interpret the term "technology dispute" liberally to provide an expeditious and expert forum for the handling of technology disputes.
 The Court of Chancery has established rules and set filing fees and other costs for the processing of technology disputes.
-Neither punitive damages nor a jury trial is available for a technology dispute presented for determination in the Court of Chancery.
+Punitive damages and jury trials are not available for technology disputes presented for determination in the Court of Chancery.